What to Know About a Kid’s First Dance Class

-Wonder at what age to start dance lessons?
+Wondering at what age to start dance lessons?
 Most children under three years old aren’t ready for a full dance class.
-There are often “mommy and me” or parent participation classes that you can take alongside your little dancer.
+There are often “Mommy and Me” or parent participation classes that you can take alongside your little dancer.
 Some studios start offering dance lessons for children aged 3 or 4, but check with the director to verify age.

 What Type of Dance is Best for My Kid?

 The standard classes for kids are ballet, jazz, tap, hip-hop and modern (contemporary).
 Very young children, including babies and toddlers, may take a “creative dance” class that is loosely structured and allows for parent participation and musicality without much in the way of learning routines.
 These type of dance classes are a great way to inspire creativity in children.